Ross & St. George's Students

 6. Evaluated Preceptorships or Elective Rotations

 Ross University and St. George’s students can elect to complete this rotation by taking elective courses at the University of Missouri.
 Two-week rotations may be taken at the Veterinary Health Center.
 Alternatively, students may choose to complete an evaluated preceptorship in a private practice.
 These off-site experiences require supervision and evaluation by a licensed veterinarian in good standing and the student should gain experience in diagnosis, treatment, surgery, and practice management.
 A total of 2 weeks and 60 hours is the minimum time required for an acceptable preceptorship and students are strongly encouraged to spend as much time as possible observing and assisting with case management.
 Other preceptorships may be chosen in the areas of public health, epidemiology, or research.
 Supervisors for those preceptorships can be either a DVM or PhD.
-Questions about the suitability and evaluation of a preceptorship experience should be directed to the Associate Dean for Academic Affairs student services coordinator, Dr. Angela Tennison.
-If two preceptorships are completed during one 6 week elective block, the grades assigned by each supervisor will be averaged.
-The student must leave a forwarding address with the Office of Academic Affairs prior to leaving for a preceptorship.
+Questions about the suitability and evaluation of a preceptorship experience should be directed to Barb Calvin in Student Affairs.
+The student must leave a forwarding address with the Office of Student Affairs prior to leaving for a preceptorship.

 On-site clinical electives are described at: http://cvm.missouri.edu/clin_elec.htm.
 Island students may also choose to take the following core MU clinical rotations as electives: Theriogenology, Ophthalmology, Neurology/Neurosurgery, Oncology.
 If you choose to complete on-site electives, you should contact the Associate Dean for Academic Affairs to check for availability and for advanced scheduling.